praveenparshiva/zenith-flow/README.md

 Alarms work even when:
 ✔ App is closed/killed
-✔ Phone screen is off
+✔ Screen is off
 ✔ Device is in Doze mode
 ✔ After reboot

-Technologies used:
+Technologies:

 Capacitor Local Notifications